Chee Wang Ng 吳子雲

 Born in Kuala Lumpur, Malaysia, Ng lives and works in New York City.
 He studied Liberal Arts at Wartburg College, Waverly, IA and earned his BFA in Architecture from Rhode Island School of Design.
 Providence, RI.

-In both of Ng's recent commissioned large-scale site-specific installations by Stony Brook University, NY, and by Lexington Art League, KY, he had transcended the vernacular into a lively and memorable cultural discourse evocating the inherent cultural significance of the objects much to their fascination and delight.
+In both of Ng's recent commissioned large-scale site-specific installations by Stony Brook University, NY, and by Lexington Art League, KY, he had transcended the vernacular into a memorable cultural discourse evocating the inherent cultural significance much to their fascination and delight.

-The stills of his video 108 Global Rice Bowls was invited as the chosen cover art of the book Diasporic Chineseness after the Rise of China: Communities and Cultural Production edited by the University of Hong Kong and published by the University of British Columbia Press.
+The stills of his video 108 Global Rice Bowls was invited as the cover art of Diasporic Chineseness after the Rise of China: Communities and Cultural Production edited by the University of Hong Kong and published by the University of British Columbia Press.

-Awards and grants Ng had received include the 2015 More Art Engaging Artists Residency, Asia New Zealand Foundation Arts Grant, Queens Art Fund 2014, Aljira Emerge Six Program Fellowship, World Food Prize Foundation 2004 Distinguished Service to the Arts, Award of Excellence from the Art Museum Association of America, and he has also been honored with the New Jersey State Senate Resolution, and the New York State Assembly Citation.
+Awards and grants Ng had received include the 2019 Queens Art Fund, 2017 New York Foundation for the Arts Artist as Entrepreneur Boot Camp for Artists of Color, 2015 More Art Engaging Artists Residency, Asia New Zealand Foundation Arts Grant, 2014 Queens Art Fund, Aljira Emerge Six Program Fellowship, World Food Prize Foundation 2004 Distinguished Service to the Arts, Award of Excellence from the Art Museum Association of America, and he has also been honored with the New Jersey State Senate Resolution, and the New York State Assembly Citation.